didillysquat/VTK2022/README.md

 # Advanced Technologies for the Life Sciences: Bioinformatics Practical
-The markdown document will cover all aspects of the bioinformatics practical related to the 2022 VTK Advanced Technologies for the Life Sciences.
+This markdown document will cover all aspects of the bioinformatics practical related to the 2022 VTK Advanced Technologies for the Life Sciences.

 # Introduction